I Love India

 • Tell your child the reason for giving the medicine.
 For example, it will make the pain go away.
 This might make him/her more receptive to medication.

-• When your child takes medicine without creating a fuss, make sure to praise the child.
+• When your child takes medicine without creating a fuss, make sure to praise him/ her.